top of page

 Real-world example: A Lone Wolf might develop a brilliant legal strategy but fail to collaborate effectively with their client's internal team, creating friction that ultimately undermines implementation.

 The limitation: Today's complex legal challenges require collaborative approaches.
-Technical brilliance means nothing if you can't work with your client’s team.
+Technical brilliance means nothing if you can't work with your client or their team.

-The approach: These lawyers bring fresh perspectives, aren't afraid to push back on client assumptions, and take control of conversations to guide clients toward better outcomes.
+The approach: These lawyers have deep experience, bring fresh perspectives, aren't afraid to push back on client assumptions, and take control of conversations to guide clients toward better outcomes.
+They don’t ask clients “what keeps you up at night” they tell them what should be keeping them up at night!

 Why Lawyers Are Natural Challengers